jpverkamp/blog/content/programming/2012/2012-10-01-the-birthday-paradox.md

 Why?
 Math!

 If you have one person, it's guaranteed that you won't have duplicated birthdays.
-If you have two, there is a 1/365 chance (we're going to ignore {{< wikipedia page="February 29" text="Leap Days" >}} for the time being).
+If you have two, there is a 1/365 chance (we're going to ignore [[wiki:February 29|Leap Days]]() for the time being).
 You can think of it by randomly choosing the first birthday then finding the chance of matching that.

 The math starts getting a bit more interesting when you have three people.
 Rather than directly calculating the problem, consider the inverse.
 Start with the chance that the second person doesn't match the first and then add the chance that the third doesn't match either the first or second: